vporton/zondirectory/doc/audit.md

 These methods should have `internal` modifier instead of `public` since unwanted actor could trick system to unexpected state.

+@vporton: Unwanted actor could use only `external` methods.
+So what is the harm of `public` ones?

 **For example:** In [BaseFiles.sol#L361-L381](https://github.com/vporton/zondirectory/blob/design/eth/contracts/BaseFiles.sol#L361-L381):

 ```solidity